jesse-kaufman/portfolio-site/src/content/projects/adhd-qol-improvements/index.md

 3. **Recurring reminders** – a two-minute timer starts.
 If the microwave door remains closed after the timer expires, a repeating notification is sent every two minutes: *"There's food in the microwave"*

-4. **Clearing notifications on interaction** – Once the door is opened, any microwave notifications are cleared from devices to prevent clutter and notification fatigue
+4. **Clearing notifications on interaction** – once the door is opened, any microwave notifications are cleared from devices to prevent clutter and notification fatigue

 ### Outcome